aexarch/aexarch.github.io/_research/2022-03-25-selected-research.md

 layout: post
 title: selected research
 date: 2022-03-25 00:02:00
-description:My research has largely focused on stochastic control, reinforcement learning, optimization, ML applications in neuroscience, and some differential game theory.
+description: My research has largely focused on stochastic control, reinforcement learning, optimization, ML applications in neuroscience, and some differential game theory.
 You can view my doctoral dissertation <a href="https://smartech.gatech.edu/handle/1853/59263">here</a>.
 tags:
 categories: research
 ---